 - Flextime arrangements are administered in accordance with the University's Enterprise Agreement.
 The work area is responsible for maintaining records of agreed start and finish times, and that relevant time off has been taken.

 Non-prescribed flexible working arrangements

-- Non-prescribed flexible working arrangements, which are worked outside the span of hours, may not attract overtime or shift work penalties.
+- Non-prescribed flexible working arrangements are worked outside the span of hours, may not attract overtime or shift work penalties.
 These arrangements will be agreed in writing by the University and a staff member or a category of staff members at a work location, or where authorised by the Director - Human Resources.
 Any such agreement must be documented with records kept of start and finishing times.

 Entitlements to breaks

 - Staff members are entitled to breaks for meals, morning/afternoon tea, safety and changing time for purpose of washing and changing in accordance with the following table: